 Program Manager | Feliciano Center for Entrepreneurship & Innovation

 Sharon Waters became the Feliciano Center’s program manager in June 2013.
 She oversees marketing, communications and events, and also counsels students about curriculum and entrepreneurship opportunities.
 She is also the manager of Women Entrepreneurship Week, a global and national initiative to celebrate female founders the third week of October.
 Sharon has taught ENTR 201 “Entrepreneurial Mindset and Innovation” and has worked on curriculum matters, such as developing the course parameters for ENTR 350 (co-op internship course).
 She oversees the Center’s co-op internship program and serves as faculty for ENTR 350.
 Sharon is a member of the Promise Prize selection committee for an annual $5,000 student award.

-Sharon has a bachelor’s in accounting from Villanova University and a master’s in journalism and mass communication from New York University.
-She is currently pursuing a master’s in educational leadership, higher education concentration, at Montclair State.
+Sharon has a bachelor’s in accounting from Villanova University, a master’s in journalism and mass communication from New York University, and a master”s in educational leadership, higher education concentration, from Montclair State.
 After graduating from Villanova, Sharon became licensed as a CPA.
 She worked in public, private and governmental accounting, including stints at Coopers & Lybrand and the Office of Inspector General at the Corporation for National Service where she supervised and conducted performance and compliance audits of AmeriCorps programs and grants.